-If a person is less able to move, a walking frame or other equipment might be useful, but they should be assessed first.
+If a person is less able to move, a walking frame or other equipment might be useful, however they should be assessed first.

-- 1. With person sitting forward in chair, carer rocks forward with 'ready, steady, stand'. - 2.
-Person stands and moves hands to walking frame. - 3.
+- 1. With person sitting forward in chair, rock forward with 'ready, steady, stand'. - 2.
+Person pushes up from the chair on the chair arms and moves hands to walking frame. - 3.
 Person holds onto walking frame, guided by carer. - 4.
 Person moves around to the other chair whilst holding onto the walking frame. - 5.
 Person gets ready in front of chair. - 6.
 Person sits down, first placing hands on armrests.